Alesis Nitro Mesh with Eight-Piece Configuration and 4-post Aluminum Rack

 The size of the completed kit will be around 4' x 3'.
-As with all of our kits, the arrangement is fully customizable and exact size can vary with different playing style and personal preference.
+As with all of our kits, the arrangement is fully customizable and the exact size can vary with different playing styles and personal preferences.

 While other standard or dual-zone single pads will likely work, the Nitro module is configured to respond optimally with the included drum kit.
 You could potentially use third-party standard triggers, however, since other manufacturers design triggers specifically for different drum modules, not all triggers may respond as expected.

-Although some companies make sticks specifically marketed towards mesh drum heads, it is not necessary to use a specific style of drumstick with mesh heads.
-Any wooden or plastic tipped drumstick will not damage the drum head.
+Although some companies make sticks specifically marketed towards mesh drum heads, it is not necessary to use a specific style of the drumstick with mesh heads.
+Any wooden or plastic-tipped drumstick will not damage the drum head.
 Unlike acoustic drums, the style of the stick will not affect the sound produced.

 If you would like to use a set of drumsticks other than those supplied with the kit, we recommend using a new set of sticks that have not been chipped, worn down, or otherwise damaged from playing an acoustic drum kit.
 The irregularities on a damaged drumstick can pull at the material on the mesh drum heads and cause it to deteriorate which over time may puncture the head.